Village Vet Animal Clinic Team

 Founder/Medical Director

 Dr. Setser is our founder and medical director.
-He earned his Doctor of Veterinary Medicine and his Master of Science in Pharmacology from Oklahoma State University.
+He earned his Doctorate of Veterinary Medicine and his Master of Science in Pharmacology from Oklahoma State University.
 He has served the Broken Arrow community for 40 years.
 Dr. Setser has a special interest in wildlife and exotic pet medicine and is regionally known for his experience in non-domestic animal medicine, surgery, and care.
 Frequently, he consults with other veterinarians from across the country to help them with a case.

 The staff lovingly refer to Dr. Setser as a human encyclopedia.
 Over the years, he has spent time teaching other veterinary professionals, including Veterinary Technician students at Tulsa Community College, Oklahoma State University College of Biological Sciences, and Oklahoma State University College of Veterinary Medicine.
 In addition, he has been a veterinary educator for Fort Dodge, Ceva, and Zoetis.
-We welcome veterinary students on externship every semester.
+We welcome veterinary students on externships every semester.

 Dr. Setser’s willingness to share his vast knowledge is what drives the practice.
 There is never a day without learning at Village Vet Animal Clinic.
 His belief that the practice should work as hard for its people as they do for our patients allows everyone to have a supportive and rewarding experience.